 Next, go to the Africa section of the park (northwest side of the park) and visit the animals!
 On the way you can drop by Tamu Tamu Refreshments and get a cooling drink.

-In the African section of the park are two great attractions: Kilimanjaro Safaris and the Gorilla Falls Exploration Trail.
+In the Africa section of the park are three great attractions: Kilimanjaro Safaris, Rafiki’s Planet Watch, and the Gorilla Falls Exploration Trail.
 In Safaris, you ride an expedition bus along a dusty trail and see animals in their natural habitats.
 In the Exploration Trail, you walk around and see smaller exhibits, such as birds, lizards, fish, etc and even some larger animals such as monkeys.
+For Rafiki’s Planet Watch, you take a short train ride to the Rafiki Planet Watch section, where you can see actual veterinarians working, a petting zoo, and a selection of smaller creatures such as tarantulas and snakes.
+Rafiki’s Planet Watch is a great choice if you have younger children that want to pet and be close to animals.

 When you’re finished exploring Harambe, visit the theater-style attraction Festival of the Lion King.
 This is a terrific show where performers in African clothing re-enact scenes and sing songs from the Lion King movie.
 It’s a fantastic performance, not to be missed.
 I strongly recommend visiting this around noon or early afternoon: the theater is air conditioned and it’s a great opportunity to cool down.
 If you’re visiting Harambe in the morning, consider going to other Animal Kingdom zones, then backtracking here in the early afternoon.